jacobsandlund/sixcode/README.md

 ### Testing

-To run all tests, use `bin/test`.
-All lines starting with `//=> ` are added automatically when the file runs (e.g. `bin/test view-test.c`).
+To run all tests, use `st test`.
+All lines starting with `//=> ` are added automatically when the file runs (e.g. `st test ViewTest.c`).
 Broken tests will result in a `git diff`.
 If the changed output is desired, simply `git add` the diff.

 If you are using Vim, the following `.vimrc` lines add a keyboard shortcut (`<leader>r`) to run the test file and reload any changes, as well as a shortcut to `git add --patch` (`<leader>a`) a file.